-Looking for affordable royalty free music for your video?
-These resources offer the quality tracks you need.
+Looking for affordable, royalty free music for your video project?
+These resources offer the quality tracks video editors need.

 One of the best resources for royalty free music online is PremiumBeat.
-With a curated library covering genres such as classical, ambient, jazz, and even dubstep, this is a powerful resource for any type of project.
-Licenses range from $49 to $199, and in terms of quality, PremiumBeat is top dog and adding new tracks daily.
-Included with your purchase are 15-, 30-, and 60-second cuts of the song to fit any video length.
-Also, a loops set feature allows you to extend your song or video as long as you want.
+With a curated library covering genres such as classical, ambient, jazz, and even lo-fi hip hop, this is a powerful resource for any type of project.
+Licenses range from $49 to $199, and in terms of quality, PremiumBeat is top dog — adding new tracks daily.
+Your purchase includes 15, 30, and 60-second cuts of the song to fit any video length.

 Much like PremiumBeat, Shutterstock’s library is chock full of genres, offering all types of music for video editors.
-With a comparable price to PremiumBeat, this resource offers a different selection of artists and genres that are more dynamic in style and range than your average music website.
+With a price comparable to PremiumBeat, this resource offers a different selection of artists and genres, more dynamic in style and range than your average music website.
 You can also filter your search by vocal or instrumental tracks to save time.

 Another benefit of Shutterstock Music is the Mood breakdown.
-If you’re editing a very specific type of project, the option to browse certain moods can narrow your search even more and help you to find the perfect track.
+If you’re editing a very specific type of project, the option to browse certain moods can narrow your search even more, helping you find that perfect track.

-A simple-yet-unknown solution to the problem of finding music legally, on a limited budget, is YouTube.
-YouTube’s audio library includes several different genres to choose from, and it also allows users to narrow their search for the perfect track.
+YouTube offers a simple, yet largely unknown, solution to the problem of finding music legally on a limited budget.
+YouTube’s audio library includes several different genres to choose from, and allows users to narrow their search for that perfect track.
 Although the selection isn’t as large or as meticulously curated as PremiumBeat or Shutterstock, YouTube’s audio library is completely free.

-Searching for a song in the library is simple — you can even search based on the length of the song or specific instruments..
+Searching for a song in the library is simple.
+You can even search based on the length of the song or specific instruments.
 There’s also a curated section for sound effects that are, again, totally free.
-For editors on tight budgets, YouTube’s Audio Library is an excellent resource that will get the job done.
+For editors on tight budgets, YouTube’s Audio Library is an excellent resource that’ll get the job done.